-Always use the TOSHIBA AC adaptor that was provided with your computer, or use AC adaptors specified by TOSHIBA to avoid any risk of fire or other damage to the computer.
-Use of an incompatible AC adaptor could cause fire or damage to the computer possibly resulting in serious injury.
-TOSHIBA assumes no liability for any damage caused by use of an incompatible adaptor.
+Always use the TOSHIBA AC adaptor that was provided with your computer and the TOSHIBA Battery Charger (that may have been provided with your computer), or use AC adaptors and battery chargers specified by TOSHIBA to avoid any risk of fire or other damage to the computer.
+Use of an incompatible AC adaptor or Battery Charger could cause fire or damage to the computer possibly resulting in serious injury.
+TOSHIBA assumes no liability for any damage caused by use of an incompatible adaptor or charger.